ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

 Another Dashboard is made using the same dataset to analyse the expansion possibility based on the profits incured from the products.

+**Key business goals and objectives:**
+ * Analyse location and product for exapnsion

+**Questions to answer:**
+ * Are there any seasonal profit trends?
+ * Is Products Monthly Profit going up or down as compared to previous year and previous month?
+ * Which location and product category drives most of the profit?
+ * Which are main product profitable products?